Thairo Estrada Player Props: Giants vs. Cubs

-The San Francisco Giants, including Thairo Estrada (batting .267 in his past 10 games, with five doubles, a home run, three walks and four RBI), battle starting pitcher Marcus Stroman and the Chicago Cubs at Oracle Park, Friday at 10:15 PM ET.
+The San Francisco Giants, including Thairo Estrada (.244 batting average in his past 10 games), battle starter Kyle Hendricks and the Chicago Cubs at Oracle Park, Saturday at 7:35 PM ET.

-In his previous game, he notched a home run while going 1-for-4 against the Rockies.
+He had a one-hit performance in his previous game (1-for-4) against the Cubs.

 Thairo Estrada Game Info & Props vs. the Cubs